kylegilman/video-embed-thumbnail-generator/readme.txt

 This plugin can use FFMPEG or LIBAV to make thumbnails and create alternate video formats.
 Unfortunately most servers don't have FFMPEG installed and most shared hosting plans don't allow you to install FFMPEG because of the system resources it requires.
 You're getting this error message because you don't have FFMPEG installed in the most common directory.
 If you know you have FFMPEG installed on your server, you'll need to find the actual path to the program and enter it in the plugin settings field `Path to applications on server`

 Many of the features of the plugin will work without FFMPEG.
-You can generate embed shortcodes for your videos on any host because that part of the plugin is JavaScript running in your browser.
-But without FFMPEG you won't be able to generate thumbnails or encode alternate formats on the server.
-There is no way around this.
-A program has to read the video files in order to generate the thumbnails, and FFMPEG is the best one I've found to do that.
-Dreamhost is one of the few shared hosts I know of that has FFMPEG installed and available for users.
+You can generate embed shortcodes for your videos and make thumbnails on any host because that part of the plugin is JavaScript running in your browser.
+But without FFMPEG you won't be able to automatically generate thumbnails or encode alternate formats on the server.
+If you don't have your own VPS or dedicated server, Dreamhost is one of the few shared hosts I know of that has FFMPEG installed and available for users.

 = How can I encode videos in directories protected by .htaccess passwords? =

-Use the "Embed from URL" tab and enter the URL in this format http://username:password@yourdomain.com/uploads/2012/01/awesomevid.mp4 in the Video URL field.
+Enter the username & password in the plugin settings "FFMPEG Settings" tab, or use the "Embed from URL" tab and enter the URL in this format http://username:password@yourdomain.com/uploads/2012/01/awesomevid.mp4 in the Video URL field.

 == Screenshots ==